Ukraine: 9,000 of its troops killed since Russia began war | Law-Order

 Ukraine: 9,000 of its troops killed since Russia began war

-Russias invasion of Ukraine, which hits the half-year mark this week, has already killed some 9,000 Ukrainian soldiers, a general said, and the fighting Monday showed no signs that the war is abating.At a veterans event, Ukraines military chief, Gen. Valerii Zaluzhnyi, said Ukraines children need to be taken care of because their father went to the front line and, perhaps, is one of those almost 9,000 heroes who died.
+Russias invasion of Ukraine has already killed some 9,000 Ukrainian soldiers since it began nearly six months ago, a general said, and the fighting Monday showed no signs that the war is abating.At a veterans event, Ukraines military chief, Gen. Valerii Zaluzhnyi, said many of Ukraines children need to be taken care of because their father went to the front line and, perhaps, is one of those almost 9,000 heroes who died.
 In Nikopol, across the river from Ukraines main nuclear power plant, Russian shelling wounded four people Monday, an official said.

 - Country: